 I finally cracked the code on good gluten free cornbread.
 This is huge, and more than a year in the making.
 I love one of these drizzled with raw honey, or toasted with ghee.
 Another breakthrough for discovering the perfect gluten free cornbread was to use sprouted cornmeal.
-The difference in digestion is unreal!
+The difference in digestion is unreal.

 There were so many experiments in perfecting this recipe that I lost count.
 It's surprisingly tough to replicate something so simple with wholesome ingredients.
 The result I've been trying to replicate for a long while now is Krusteauz's Honey Cornbread from my childhood memories.
 The taste is honestly phenomenal, but it's phenomenal because it contains dairy, white flour and refined sugar.

 My better-than-the-original recipe makes one 6x6 cornbread or 8 muffins and is easily doubled.
+If you want to make this in a skillet, the directions are also below.

 1 cup sprouted cornmeal